vlang/v/doc/docs.md

   integer and will render it as octal digits, `b` requires an integer and will render it as binary digits, `s` requires a string (almost never used).

-Note: when a numeric type can render alphabetic characters, such as hex strings or special values like `infinity`, the lowercase version of the type forces lowercase alphabetics and the uppercase version forces uppercase alphabetics.
+> Note: When a numeric type can render alphabetic characters, such as hex strings or special values
+> like `infinity`, the lowercase version of the type forces lowercase alphabetics and the uppercase
+> version forces uppercase alphabetics.

-Also note: in most cases, it's best to leave the format type empty.
-Floats will be rendered by default as `g`, integers will be rendered by default as `d`, and `s` is almost always redundant.
+> Also note: In most cases, it's best to leave the format type empty.
+Floats will be rendered by
+> default as `g`, integers will be rendered by default as `d`, and `s` is almost always redundant.
-There are only three cases where specifying a type is recommended:
+> There are only three cases where specifying a type is recommended:

 - format strings are parsed at compile time, so specifying a type can help detect errors then
 - format strings default to using lowercase letters for hex digits and the `e` in exponents.
 Use a